 What to do: Try drinking more water and eating greens to help streamline your elimination process.

-Zone 2 is linked to your liver which is responsible for keeping your blood clean and storing glycogen.
+Between the Brows: is linked to your liver which is responsible for keeping your blood clean and storing glycogen.
+Breakouts can be due to high blood pressure, bloating, constipation, gastrointestinal imbalance.

-What to do: Limit the number of alcoholic beverages you consume.
+What to do: Limit your sodium intake, take vitamin B, and stay hydrated.
+Also limit the number of alcoholic beverages you consume.
 Or just say no altogether to those post-work margaritas.
 We know – so hard.

 What to do: If you’ve ever had a pimple in your ear – it’s literally the worst feeling.
 I’m going to say it again (and probably a few more times after this) drink plenty of water and cut out coffee and alcohol.